BIGJRA/BIGJRA.github.io/rejuv.md

     -   Confuse Ray

 A good Rock or Steel type with high defense can effectively wall this battle.
-If you manage to win, you’ll get a **Zubat** afterwards!
+If you manage to win, you'll get a **Zubat** afterwards!

-Once you’re ready, exit to Sheridan village.
-There’s one more side quest we can do here.
-On the south side of town, you’ll see a Sawk and Throh standing by a woman.
-After a scene and a fight with a trainer, you’ll have a chance to catch **Throh!**
+Once you're ready, exit to Sheridan village.
+There's one more side quest we can do here.
+On the south side of town, you'll see a Sawk and Throh standing by a woman.
+After a scene and a fight with a trainer, you'll have a chance to catch **Throh!**

-Talk to the trucker to head back to Gearen City - we’re going to make a pitstop with Zumi.
-For catching Drifloon, she’ll give us 3 *Exp.
+Talk to the trucker to head back to Gearen City - we're going to make a pitstop with Zumi.
+For catching Drifloon, she'll give us 3 *Exp.
 Candy M*.
 Talk to the blue haired girl, then pay to enter the main part of the library.
 In the room on the left, talk to the girl in here to do a quiz.
-If you answer all the questions correctly, you’ll get a *Thunderstone!*
+If you answer all the questions correctly, you'll get a *Thunderstone!*
 The answers are brown, Goldenwood, and Goldenleaf.

 ## Phantasm Badge

-After you’ve left Narcissa’s house, talk to the Audino breeder next to the Pokemon Center for a repeatable battle against 3 Audino.
-Each time you win, you’ll get *5* *Exp.
+After you've left Narcissa's house, talk to the Audino breeder next to the Pokemon Center for a repeatable battle against 3 Audino.
+Each time you win, you'll get *5* *Exp.
 Candy S*.

 Enter the theater and talk to Narcissa